babashka/process/README.md

   ```
   or using the `pipeline` function (see below)

+- `check`: takes a process, waits until is finished and
+  throws if exit code is non-zero.

 - `*default-escape-fn*`: dynamic var for escaping special characters in
   arguments.
 On Windows it defaults to `#(str/replace % "\"" "\\\"")`.
 On other
   operating systems it defaults to `identity`.